 Free things to do with kids in South London

-The Horniman Museum is a small museum packed full of things to do for the kids.
-It’s one of London’s most wonderful – and weird – museums!
-Dedicated to anthropology, natural history and musical instruments it’s a really fun space to discover with kids, not least to visit the famous, over-stuffed walrus in the main Natural History Gallery.
+The Horniman Museum is one of London’s most wonderful and unusual museums.
+The small museum is dedicated to anthropology, natural history and musical instruments it’s a fun space to discover with kids, not least to visit the famous, over-stuffed walrus in the main Natural History Gallery.

 Cost: Free, ticket required for paid exhibitions.